Supporting your Thyroid is Easy… or is it?

 Again the word methyl is in the name which is a good sign.

-You want to avoid supplements that contain B12 in the form cyanocobalamin and supplements which contain folic acid instead of folate.
+You want to avoid supplements that contain B12 in the form of cyanocobalamin and supplements which contain folic acid instead of folate.

 The other B vitamins are also in their activated forms in the image above including Vitamin B2 (riboflavin 5′-phosphate), Vitamin B6 (pyridoxal 5′-phosphate), and B5 (pantothenic acid).